LPEmanuel/script-for-microphone-monitoring-on-Linux-Mint/README.md

 # script-for-microphone-monitoring-on-Linux-Mint
-These are two little scripts for simply monitoring your microphone in Linux Mint with pulseaudio instead of using the terminal everytime!
+These are two little scripts for simply monitoring your microphone on Linux Mint with pulseaudio instead of using the terminal everytime!

-Note: This one of my first little bash scripts ever written and I don't have a lot of programming knowledge so far, so I'm open for improvements!
-Also I'm new to commission anything on GitHub!
+Note: Those are one of my first little bash scripts ever written and I don't have a lot of programming skills so far, so I'm open for improvements!
+Also I'm new to commissioning anything on GitHub!

 1. Download the .zip file and extract it in the directory where you want to have it located.
 2. Set the [PATH] in the scripts to their location